bgoncharov/talk-talk-chat/README.md

 ## Summary

 I spent about 2 weeks working on this projectc.
-While working on it, I got acquainted with modeling Collecition View Compositional Layout, Diffable Data Source and Message Kit framework.
+While working on it, I got acquainted with Collecition View Compositional Layout, Diffable Data Source and Message Kit framework.
 I have ideas how to improve my application: notifications, dark mode, better chats sorting, voice/gif/vidoe messages, etc.